yuval-beiser/algo-trading/Momentum-SHORT-NQ-2min-29-6-23-V1.md

 crossind3 = true;
 end;

+//close short position with trail start moving after large profit in the first bar from entry if marketposition = -1 //there is long position open and
+(1-close/entryprice)*100 >= largeMinProfit
+//and
+//barssinceentry <= 2
+//and
+//AngleLong = False
+//entryprice >= vBlb2
+then
+begin
+valuePercentTrail = ((entryprice * largeTrail) /100);
+trailProfit = lowest(low , Barssinceentry);
+trailExit = trailProfit - valuePercentTrail;
+buytocover  next bar at trailExit  stop;
+end;

 //close long position after cross 1 and go break even if marketposition = -1//there is long position open